BismaYB/-Breast-Cancer-Classification/README.md

 The detailed accuracy for each classifier is printed, and you can see which ones perform better or worse in comparison.

+Logistic Regression: Achieved accuracy of 0.956140350877193

+Random Forest: an accuracy of 0.9649122807017544

+SVM: an accuracy of 0.956140350877193

+Decision Tree: Achieved an accuracy of 0.9473684210526315.

+k-NN: an accuracy of 0.956140350877193

+The model comparison results show the accuracy of each classifier on the test set.
+The algorithm with the highest accuracy is considered the best performing, while the one with the lowest accuracy is considered the worst performing.

+Based on the sorted results from the code, the best performing algorithm is Random Forest with the highest accuracy, and the worst performing algorithm is Decision Tree with the lowest accuracy.
+This indicates that the ensemble method of Random Forest, which combines multiple decision trees, provides better generalization and accuracy compared to a single Decision Tree classifier.